Kotlin/kotlin-spec/docs/src/md/kotlin.core/declarations.md

 > Note: for information on how type parameters of parent and nested / inner classifiers interoperate, we delegate you to the [type system][Inner and nested type contexts] section of the specification.

-> Note: unlike object declarations, in [object literals] only inner classes are allowed, as types of object literals are unnamed, making their nested classifiers available only through explicit receiver, effectively forcing them to be inner.
+> Note: unlike object declarations, in [object literals] only inner classes are allowed, as types of object literals are anonymous, making their nested classifiers available only through explicit receiver, effectively forcing them to be inner.

 > Examples:
 >